Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ethical labor practices and workplace conditions.

-Requirements: Organizations must meet standards for child labor, forced labor, health and safety, freedom of association, discrimination, disciplinary practices, working hours, wages, and management systems.
+What are the Requirements: Organizations must meet standards for child labor, forced labor, health and safety, freedom of association, discrimination, disciplinary practices, working hours, wages, and management systems.
 Compliance is verified through independent audits.

-Description: SA8000 is a global social certification standard developed by Social Accountability International (SAI) to ensure fair treatment of workers across industries.
+What does it mean: SA8000 is a global social certification standard developed by Social Accountability International (SAI) to ensure fair treatment of workers across industries.

 Link: SAI